 Outline your company’s goals and objectives you are trying to meet.
 This will play a key role in determining which metrics are most important to you when analyzing your feedback.

 If you want to reduce churn, you will want to look at metrics like Supporters and Segments to identify key pain points for your customers.

 If you want to win more deals, you will want to dig into ideas connected to Closed/Lost deals in Salesforce.

 Ideas are posted on forums for other users to support and comment on via the web portal or post idea widget.
 They are created by end users or internal team members.
 Multiple pieces of feedback are often connected to a single idea.

 With ideas, there are multiple aspects to look at when analyzing the data to narrow down for Features your team is considering and the impact on your company goals.

-- Segments: While supporters can be a good first indicator, for many companies all users are not created equal.
+Segments (Premium plan): While supporters can be a good first indicator, for many companies all users are not created equal.
 You need to see which ideas your top tier customers have requested, or which ones represent accounts with the most MRR.
 Using Segments allows you to see which ideas are important to specific groups of customers.
 Learn more.